vikchupak/AWS/services/sqs/sqs.md

 - SQS Standard
   - Oprimazed for speed and scale, so **order is NOT guaranteed**
+  - A message is `deleverd at-least-once`
 - SQS FIFO
   - Garanties order
+  - A message is `exactly-once`

 ---